FastWolf-051/About_Me/README.md

 My friend sayed me,that i need to learn C#,and after some time I started learning this.
 When i ended in learning base of C#,i jumped to C++
 I now really don't remember why i should do this,but in process of learning base of C++ my mind had blowed up.
+And now I gonna introduce in gamedev section.
 # My main languages
 there now are 2 my main languages,in which i write:
-C++ and C#
+C++ and C#, and some C
 # My github repositorues
-I also have 2 repositories on github, first written in C++, second on C#.
+I also have 3 repositories on github, all they written in C++, 2 publi, one private
-But i keep this code private,but i don't have a reason why...
 # Current learning
-C,in basic concepts
+C++, __declscpec features, some java
+# Future projects
+In 2025 I will create an new big project
+And in 2026 I also has an idea, what to do